martypdx/ractive-decorators-helpers/README.md

 Currently two helper methods:
 - `create()` for simple decorators that need no teardown and use the same function for initial load and update.
 - `combine()` for combining decorators.
 Ractive currently only allows one dectorator per element.
 This function creates a decorator that allows the use of multiple decorators

 The helper functions are exposed as `Ractive.decorators.create` and `Ractive.decorators.combine`.
 Please note that they are meant to be invoked to create a decorator,  and thus will __not__ work as decorators themeselves.
+Also note that `Ractive.decorators.create` is **not** required in order to use `Ractive.decorators.combine`, through the examples below make use of it.

 #### .create( fn )